 LARGE GARNET CRYSTAL

 A Large Garnet Crystal.
 These are old stock we’ve dusted off and are rare to come across nowadays.
 This lovely Australian Almandine Garnet shows great crystal shape and has some good glossy faces.
+Large size and very nice crystal form, these are special and rare specimens.
 Super-collectible Aussie classic.
 This material was retrieved during the 1980’s, the mine is no longer in operation.

 Irelands Garnet Mine, Thackaringa, near Broken Hill, NSW.